Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 • prolonged ‘baby blues’ or experiencing ‘baby blues’ in a previous pregnancy

-Looking after a small baby can be stressful and exhausting as well as special.
-But if the negative feelings take over the positive ones, you should discuss this with your family or a health professional so that you can get the help and support you need.
+Looking after a baby can be stressful and exhausting as well as special.
+But if the negative feelings take over the positive ones, you should discuss this with your support network, family or a health professional so that you can get the help and support you need.

 National breastfeeding helpline